Do Go On - 125 - The Legend of Bigfoot

 Well, you should turn the buzzers off before the question finishes.

-Well, hands off buzzes again.
+Well, hands off buzzers again.

 And then put them on when I finish the question.

-OK, you tell us when you finish the question.
+Okay, you tell us when you finish the question.

-Black Lagoon, sorry me again.
+Sorry, me again.

 Sorry.